 This was last updated on March 29th, 2019.
-See further down for advice on travelling from elsewhere in the UK or internationally.
+See further down for advice on travelling from outside the UK.

 Hebden Bridge is connected to both Leeds and Manchester by train.
 As ever, they’ll be cheaper if you book specific trains in advance, and break your journey in certain places.
 Here are the cheapest options coming from various parts of the UK: